-In 2021, the Company completed 10,702 metres of diamond drilling, with the majority of the drilling focused on the discovery of an extension of mineralization adjacent to, and below the Wenot Pit, which produced 1.4 million ounces of gold between 1994 and 2003.
-Drilling continued from February through to mid-December with one short break.
+In 2021, the Company re-logged and re-sampled 6,000 metres of recovered drill core from a 2012 program, then completed 10,702 metres of diamond drilling, with the majority of the drilling focused on the discovery of an extension of gold mineralization adjacent to, and below the Wenot Pit.
+The Wenot pit produced 1.4 million ounces of gold between 1994 and 2003 at an average grade of 1.5 g/t Au.